shahiddev/docker-k8s-workshop/README.md

 PC with support for virtualisation (e.g. Windows 10 Pro with Hyper-V enabled) or
-Mac (note: Workshop will be run using Windows so some commands may need to be adapted)
+Mac (note: Workshop will be run using Windows so some commands may need to be slightly adapted)

 ## Software